 In addition to assets, the statement of net position will sometimes include a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The District does not have any of this type of item at September 30, 2015.
+The District does not have any of this type of item at September 30, 2016.

 In addition to liabilities, the accompanying statements will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The District does not have any of this type of item at September 30, 2015.
+The District has one item, deferred revenues, that qualifies for this treatment at September 30, 2016.